proconnect-gouv/idp-status-monitoring/TEST_STRATEGY.md

 - **Timeout & concurrency coverage** for production reliability
 - **Reliable test infrastructure** with tested mocks

-The 58 tests cover all critical business logic, edge cases for timeouts and high-concurrency scenarios, AND the test infrastructure itself, ensuring comprehensive and reliable test coverage.
+The 100 tests cover all critical business logic, edge cases for timeouts and high-concurrency scenarios, infrastructure resilience, AND the test infrastructure itself, ensuring comprehensive and reliable test coverage.

 ## Integration Test Consistency